Precise Cosmological Constraints from BOSS Galaxy Clustering with a Simulation-Based Emulator of the Wavelet Scattering Transform: Simulation-based forward model

 For the emulator, we adopt a fully connected neural network as our surrogate model.
 For the emulation of WST, we adopt a network of 3 layers as our fiducial model, with 300 nodes in each layer and a Gaussian Error Linear Unit (GELU) activation function.
 We train the network with the Adam optimizer and a mean squared loss function taking the diagonal terms of the CMASS WST covariance matrix (the evaluation of which is explained in \S\ref{subsec:likelihood}) as weights.
 We follow a mini-batch procedure and conduct cross-validation throughout the training process.

 We visualize the final WST emulator performance in Figs. \ref{fig:emu_err_med} and \ref{fig:emu_err_bias}.
 Specifically, Fig.~\ref{fig:emu_err_med} summarizes the emulator error relative to the CMASS uncertainty, $\delta_\mathrm{emu}$, as a function of WST bin indices.
 The errors are computed on 1000 HODs (sampled from the prior) at the four out-sample test cosmologies.
-We report a mean $|\delta_\mathrm{emu}|$ of 0.51, suggesting that the emulator error is sub-dominant relative to the measurement uncertainties.
+The bins with the largest relative errors are the ones probing the largest spatial scales, which are more susceptible to cosmic variance and thus exhibit a larger dispersion in their values.
+We report a mean $|\delta_\mathrm{emu}|$ of 0.51, suggesting that the emulator error is overall sub-dominant relative to the measurement uncertainties.
 Fig.~\ref{fig:emu_err_bias} compares the true WST values and the emulator predicted values across all test cases for a few selected WST coefficients of the data vector (i.e. bins).
 The orange points show the emulator predictions for the respective coefficients for each one of the 4000 leave-out test cases, whereas the blue band shows the measurement uncertainties.
 The dashed line shows the $Y_\mathrm{pred} = Y_\mathrm{true}$ line.
 We see no sign of bias in the emulator prediction.
 Lastly, we repeat the above steps for the WST in order to create the corresponding emulator for the multipoles of the 2-point correlation function using the same training set.